thursdaybw/FrameSmith/docs/Architecture.md

 - draw to canvas
 - store state

+### MVP Note: Logo as Effect Target
+The pulsing logo uses the same style mutation mechanism as captions.
+This validates the effect pipeline without expanding the effects system beyond MVP requirements.

 The Effects Layer is essential for supporting modern short-form caption styles (TikTok, Reels, Shorts) and advanced presentation features.

 ---